oracle-livelabs/oic/oic-gen3/cookbooks/erp-cloud/BulkExtract/bulkextract.md

     | **Element**          | **Value**          |
     | --- | ----------- |
     | Name         |```
-    <copy>Invoice Bulk Import to ERP</copy
+    <copy>ERP Bulk Extract</copy
     ```
     |
     | Description |```
-    <copy>This integration demonstrates the use of OIC’s ERP Cloud Adapter with the FTP adapter to retrieve an AP Invoices file, import it to the ERP Cloud.</copy
+    <copy>This integration starts the extraction of payable transactions in the ERP Cloud</copy
     ```
     |